GPUOpen-Tools/radeon_gpu_analyzer/README.md

 prebuild.bat --build release (or: debug)

 Running the prebuild script will fetch all the dependencies, and generate the solution file for VS 2015.
-After successfully running the prebuild script, open RGA.sln from Build\windows\VS2015\Release (or Debug), and build:
+After successfully running the preuild script, open RGA.sln from Build\CMake\VS2015, and build:
 * RadeonGPUAnalyzerCLI project for the command line exectuable
 * RadeonGPUAnalyzerGUI project for the GUI app